jgilmore-dev/JoyrideNameDisplay/README.md

 ## Installation

 ### Windows
-1. Download the installer from our [Releases page](https://github.com/jgilmore-dev/JoyrideNameDisplay/releases)
+1. Download the latest `.exe` installer from the [Releases page](https://github.com/jgilmore-dev/JoyrideNameDisplay/releases).
-2. Run the installer and follow the setup wizard
+2. Run the installer and follow the setup wizard.
-3. Launch from your Start Menu or Desktop
+3. Launch from your Start Menu or Desktop.

-4. Import your member data and start creating joy
+### macOS
+1. Download the latest `.dmg` file from the [Releases page](https://github.com/jgilmore-dev/JoyrideNameDisplay/releases).
+2. Open the `.dmg` file.
+3. Drag the "JoyRide Cars Name Display" application into your "Applications" folder.
+4. Launch from your Applications folder.

 ### Linux
-1. Download the Linux package from our [Releases page](https://github.com/jgilmore-dev/JoyrideNameDisplay/releases)
+1. Download the appropriate package for your distribution (`.deb` for Debian/Ubuntu, `.rpm` for Fedora/CentOS) from the [Releases page](https://github.com/jgilmore-dev/JoyrideNameDisplay/releases).
-2. Extract the package and run the executable
+2. Install the package using your system's package manager.
-3. Import your member data and start creating joy

-*Note: Linux support is experimental.
-Please report any issues you encounter.*
+   - For `.deb`: `sudo dpkg -i joyridenamedisplay_*.deb`
+   - For `.rpm`: `sudo rpm -i joyridenamedisplay_*.rpm`
+3. Launch the application from your system's application menu.

 ## Member Data Format